-Located in the heart of the Maryland Park Lake District in Maryland Heights, the Centene Community Ice Center & Saint Louis Music Park is an $83 million project funded through a public-private partnership with support from the City of Maryland Heights, St. Louis County and the State of Missouri.
+Located in the heart of the Maryland Park Lake District in Maryland Heights, Centene Community Ice Center and Saint Louis Music Park is an $83 million project funded through a public-private partnership with support from the City of Maryland Heights, St. Louis County, and the State of Missouri.

-The primary tenants and major capital partners of the Centene Community Ice Center include the St. Louis Blues, the St. Louis Blues Alumni, Lindenwood University, the St. Louis Blues AAA program, and the St. Louis Lady Cyclones.
-In addition to on-ice activity that extends beyond hockey, the facility offers sports medicine, therapy, training and other ancillary medical services through Mercy Rehabilitation in partnership with EXOS Training.
-Other tenants include Pure Hockey retail store and Elite Hockey Training Facility.
+The primary tenants and major capital partners of the Centene Community Ice Center include the St. Louis Blues, Lindenwood University, St. Louis Blues Alumni, the St. Louis Blues AAA program, and the St. Louis Lady Cyclones.
+In addition to on-ice activity that extends beyond hockey, the facility offers sports medicine, therapy, training, and other ancillary medical services through Mercy Rehabilitation in partnership with EXOS Training.
+Other tenants include TPH Academy, Pure Hockey retail store, 101 ESPN Radio, and more.

 The facility also features many food and beverage options including 314 Social which strives to be a St. Louis' hockey bar and restaurant by providing a flare to St. Louis favorites, the Schnucks Grab N Go for quick and easy selections, and our general concessions.